civol/HDLRuby/README.md

 __Notes__:

  - Ruby immediate values can also be used, their bit width is automatically adjusted to match the data type of the expression they are used in.
-Please notice this adjusting may change the value of the immediate, for example the following code will actually  set `sig` to 4 instead of 100:
+Please notice this adjusting may change the value of the immediate, for example the following code will set `sig` to 4 instead of 100:

    ```ruby
    [3..0].inner :sig